Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 Further, we need to add an integrity constraint which ultimately ensures that the formula with index $i$ cannot be set to $f$ (i.e., must evaluate to $t$) under the $i$-th interpretation:

-In order to model the Dalal distance in ASP, we first introduce an auxiliary predicate \texttt{diff/3}, which is satisfied if a given atom \texttt{A} has different truth values under two given interpretations \texttt{I} and \texttt{J}:

-By utilizing this auxiliary predicate, we can express the Dalal distance \texttt{X} between two given interpretations \texttt{I} and \texttt{J}.
-To be precise, with the aid of \texttt{diff/3}, we can count the number of atoms which have different truth values under the two given interpretations:

-Since we can now calculate the Dalal distance, the next step is to find the interpretation with the minimal maximum distance to the models of $\kb$.
-Furthermore, we know that the $i$-th formula in $\kb$ must be satisfied by the $i$-th interpretation.
+We know that the $i$-th formula in $\kb$ must be satisfied by the $i$-th interpretation.
 Thus, each interpretation $\omega_i$ with $i \in \{0, \ldots, |\kb|-1\}$ is a model of at least one formula in $\kb$.
-Because we defined a total of $|\kb|+1$ interpretations, we can determine the maximum distance between $\omega_{|\kb|}$ and all $\omega_i$.
-To achieve this, a \texttt{\#max} aggregate is utilized:

-Finally, we can find the minimal maximum distance---in other words, $\imdalal(\kb)$---by using the following minimize statement:
+We are now looking for an interpretation $\omega_{|\kb|}$ with the smallest maximum distance to the models of each formula.
+In the worst case, $\imdalal(\kb) = |\atoms(\kb)|$.
+We represent each possible value as follows.